Rayato159/sol-climber/README.md

 ## 🚫 NO COIN.
 NO TOKEN.
 JUST NFTs. 🚫

-This project uses NFTs for gameplay and collectibles only.
+This project uses NFTs for gameplay and collectibles only (Unavailable in mainnet for now just in devnet only).
 There is NO native cryptocurrency or token.
 If you see any coin or token claiming to be related to SOL Climber, it is a scam.